OctopusDeploy/blog/blog/2020-10/self-service-runbook-examples/index.md

 Breaking down the barriers between developers and operations is the cornerstone of the DevOps philosophy.
 Developers want to deliver their code quickly and safely, and in order to do so, they need to perform common administrative tasks that are often firmly in the realm of operations.
 Security, auditing, and how to properly perform the operation are the most common reasons that prevent a developer from being able to do these tasks.

-In this post, I cover some example [runbooks](https://octopus.com/docs/runbooks) that empower developers to do the tasks that let them move faster without the need to grant them additional permissions but still ensuring the infrastructure changes they make are captured for auditing.
+In this post, I cover some example [runbooks](https://octopus.com/docs/runbooks) that give developers access to self-service tasks that will keep them moving without granting them additional permissions they don't need.
+Using runbooks means the infrastructure changes they make are captured and auditable.

 ## Auditing and security